yukaitung/lgdxrobot-cloud/README.md

 You can run the application using `dotnet run` in below projects:

-* LGDXRobot2Cloud.API
+* LGDXRobotCloud.API
-* LGDXRobot2Cloud.UI
+* LGDXRobotCloud.UI
-* LGDXRobot2Cloud.Worker
+* LGDXRobotCloud.Worker

 #### 5. Extra Configuration